Estimating the electrical energy cost of performing arbitrary state preparation using qubits and qudits in integrated photonic circuits: State preparation

 Plesch and Bruckner \cite{plesch2011quantum} presented a more refined upper bound for the number of CNOTs, by dividing the state preparation in four phases where the last two can be performed in parallel.
 The new bound for the number of CNOTs is given by

-where $n$ is the number of qubits and $n=2k$ for $n$ even or $n=2k+1$ for $n$ odd.
 Their proposal, however, makes use of long-range CNOTs, and must be adapted in order to satisfy the requirements imposed by integrated photonics.
 We do so by using the decomposition of a long-range CNOT into a sequence of nearest-neighbor CNOTs proposed in \cite{bergholm2005quantum}, shown in Fig. \ref{fig:cnot1_3}.